-There is also a strand of literature that considers policy spillovers in two country frameworks.
-For example, Haberis and Lipinska (2012) consider how monetary policy in a large, foreign economy affects optimal monetary policy in a small open economy ("home") when both economies are close to a zero lower bound.
-They show that more stimulatory foreign monetary policy worsens the home policymaker's tradeoffs between stabilizing inflation and the output gap when home and foreign goods are close substitutes.
+There is also a strand of literature that considers policy spillovers in two-country frameworks.
+For example, Haberis and Lipinska (2012) consider how monetary policy in a large, foreign economy affects optimal monetary policy in a small, open economy ("home") when both economies are close to a zero lower bound.
+They show that more stimulatory foreign monetary policy worsens the home policy maker's trade-offs between stabilizing inflation and the output gap when home and foreign goods are close substitutes.
 An exchange rate channel of monetary transmission is key to the argument.
-A looser foreign policy leads to a relatively more appreciated home real exchange rate, which induces large expenditure switching away from home goods when goods are highly substitutable - just at a time (e.g. at the Zero Lower Bound (ZLB)) when home policy is trying to boost demand for home goods.
-Fujiwara et. al., 2010, Eichengreen et. al., 2011, Bodenstein et. al., 2009, and Erceg and Linde, 2011, among others, also study spillovers in 2-country models.
-Fujiwara et. al., and Eichengreen et al, study explicit policy coordination.
-Eichengreen et. al., 2011, for example, argue that monetary spillovers at the ZLB should be internalized in a coordinated global monetary policy.
+A looser foreign policy leads to a relatively more appreciated home real exchange rate, which induces large expenditure-switching away from home goods when goods are highly substitutable-just at a time (e.g., at the zero lower bound, or ZLB) when home policy is trying to boost demand for home goods.
+Fujiwara, Sudo, and Teranishi (2010), Eichengreen et al. (2011), Bodenstein, Erceg, and Guerrieri (2009), and Erceg and Linde (2011), among others, also study spillovers in two-country models.
+Fujiwara, Sudo, and Teranishi (2010) and Eichengreen et al. (2011) study explicit policy coordination.
+Eichengreen et al., for example, argue that monetary spillovers at the ZLB should be internalized in a coordinated global monetary policy.
 Ostry and Ghosh (2013), however, note that real-world examples of international policy coordination are rare.
-They argue that the most compelling reasons why we do not see more coordination in practice are asymmetry in country size, disagreement about the economic situation and cross-border effects of policies, and often policymakers' failure to recognize that they face tradeoffs across different objectives.
+They argue that the most compelling reasons why we do not see more coordination in practice are asymmetry in country size, disagreement about the economic situation and cross-border effects of policies, and often policy makers' failure to recognize that they face trade-offs across different objectives.

-More recently, Bernanke (2015) lays out a simple 2-country model of spillovers to show that a flexible exchange rate can largely insulate emerging markets from both internal and external shocks in the medium run.
-He argues that even the existence of financial stability spillovers does not invalidate the basic implication of the "trilemma", that exchange rate flexibility can help insulate domestic output from foreign monetary policies; and any remaining spillovers should be tackled by regulatory and macroprudential measures.
+More recently, Bernanke (2015) lays out a simple two-country model of spillovers to show that a flexible exchange rate can largely insulate emerging markets from both internal and external shocks in the medium run.
+He argues that even the existence of financial stability spillovers does not invalidate the basic implication of the "trilemma," that exchange rate flexibility can help insulate domestic output from foreign monetary policies; and any remaining spillovers should be tackled by regulatory and macroprudential measures.
 We agree that a flexible exchange rate and targeted macroprudential policies are usually the best tools available for containing any building vulnerabilities that may threaten a developed country's growth or the stability of its financial system.
-There may, however, be limits to their use, especially in emerging markets where monetary and fiscal institutions have modest credibility, or relatedly, where there is a high extent of dollarization (see, for example, Akinci and Queralto (2018)).
-For instance, the well-documented "fear of floating" in emerging markets (see Calvo and Reinhart (2000)) is not because policy makers are not sufficiently conversant with modern macroeconomic theory but because the different political and institutional environment in an emerging market make it costlier to follow policy advice that works well in a developed country.
+There may, however, be limits to their use, especially in emerging markets where monetary and fiscal institutions have modest credibility or, relatedly, where there is a high extent of dollarization (see, for example, Akinci and Queralto 2018).
+For instance, the welldocumented "fear of floating" in emerging markets (see Calvo and Reinhart 2000) is not because policy makers are not sufficiently conversant with modern macroeconomic theory but because the different political and institutional environments in an emerging market make it costlier to follow policy advice that works well in a developed country.

 Spillovers and policy coordination have also been considered extensively in the international trade literature.
-Bagwell and Staiger (2002) in their pioneering work, develop a 2-good 2-country general equilibrium model to analyze terms of trade spillovers from tariff policies, and provide a rationale for policy coordination among countries.
+Bagwell and Staiger (2002), in their pioneering work, develop a two-good, two-country general equilibrium model to analyze terms of trade spillovers from tariff policies and to provide a rationale for policy coordination among countries.
 A large number of papers build on the approach in Bagwell and Staiger to understand spillovers and externalities in international trade.

-The simple 2-country models provide a useful framework to understand the mechanisms through which policies in one country can affect others; but they may be less suited for
+The simple two-country models provide a useful framework to understand the mechanisms through which policies in one country can affect others, but they may be less suited for "measuring" spill-overs.

-"measuring" spillovers.
 Therefore, in what follows, we discuss several econometric models that have been used in the literature on spillovers.